forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 You can save the query results in a `.csv` or `.json` file.
 The file is saved in `<project-dir>/scripts/soql/query-results` with a `.csv` or `.json` extension.
 This path is included in the `.gitignore` file so that you don’t deploy it to your org or include it in source control.

-### Beta Limitations
+**Beta Limitations:**

-You can’t select the file name or where the query results file is saved.
+* You can’t select the file name or where the query results file is saved.
 However, you can move it afterward.

-If you click the **Save .csv** or **Save .json** button again, the previous file is overwritten.
+* If you click the **Save .csv** or **Save .json** button again, the previous file is overwritten.
 To avoid overwriting the file, save it to a different file name or move it to a different location.

 ## Known Issues

-**Can’t Use SOQL Builder If Authentication to Default Org Has Expired**

-**Description:** If the authentication token has expired for your default org, or your default scratch org has expired, SOQL Builder isn’t usable.
+**Can’t Use SOQL Builder If Authentication to Default Org Has Expired** **Description:** If the authentication token has expired for your default org, or your default scratch org has expired, SOQL Builder isn’t usable.
 **Workaround:** Authorize a default org, then re-open the file in SOQL Builder.
 If that doesn’t work, restart VS Code.

 **Switching Back to .soql File in Text Editor View Opens It in SOQL Builder**